robertbrodrecht/wordpress-upgrade/README.md

-# wordpress-upgrade
+# Wordpress Upgrade
-Upgrades all WordPress installs in a filder from the command line.
+Upgrades all WordPress installs in a folder via the command line.